andrewKOwong/mixedconclusions/content/blog/clps/index.md

 To construct this dataset, StatsCan sampled 42,400 people drawn mostly from the 2016 Canadian Census.
-This sample contains 29,972 people from the general population, and 12,428 oversampled from the Indigenous population.
+This sample contains 29,972 people from the general population, and 12,428 people oversampled from the Indigenous population.
-This sample was stratified by province, and the Indigenous population further sub-stratified by Indigenous identity.
+This sampling was stratified by province, and the Indigenous population further sub-stratified by Indigenous identity.
 The response rate was 50.7%, and combined with other exclusions, resulted in a final sample of 21,170 respondents.